Grace McDougall: First World War

 Grace "Mac" McDougall and the Ford FANY ambulance named "Flossie" in Calais in 1915 with "Bob" Bailey.

-McDougall was at sea en route to Cape Town when war was declared on 4 August 1914.
+McDougall was at sea en route to Cape Town, to visit her sister, when war was declared on 4 August 1914.
+She immediately booked her passage home and spent only 4 hours ashore before the return journey.
 On the ship back from Cape Town, she met the Belgian Minister for the Colonies, who suggested the FANY’s services would be welcomed.
 McDougall felt strongly that the FANY had an important role to play.

-The FANY quickly followed up on their military contacts, but British military opinion was still that the Front was no place for a woman.
+In July 1914, Surgeon-General Woodhouse inspected the corps at their summer camp at Pirbright, and recommended the FANY to the War Office.
+They volunteered their services when war broke out, but the offer was not accepted.

-In the face of some discouragement, McDougall took herself to a British military hospital in Antwerp and drove a Belgian ambulance.
+In the face of this discouragement, McDougall took herself to a British military hospital in Antwerp and drove a Belgian ambulance.
 The Germans rapidly over-ran Belgium.
-When Ghent was taken by the German army the British left.
+When Ghent was taken by the German army, the British left.
 However McDougall refused to be evacuated, so that she could care for a fatally-injured British soldier.
-She tended him until he died.
+Surrounded by enemy soldiers, she tended him until he died and saw to his burial.

-Captured by the Germans, McDougall wrote home expressing (in a letter to her mother) a frank desire to blow up the nearby German Aerodrome with dynamite which she felt was more achievable than “getting their big guns”.
+Imprisoned by the Germans, McDougall wrote home expressing (in a letter to her mother) a frank desire to blow up the nearby German Aerodrome with dynamite which she felt was more achievable than “getting their big guns”.
 After some days in captivity she managed, with assistance, to escape and return to London where she gathered reinforcements and equipment, realising the FANY’s services would be enhanced by having their own transport.
 She happened upon an exiled Aberdonian garage owner there and persuaded him to donate an ambulance.
-In France that she met her future husband who, coincidentally, had also recently travelled from South Africa.
+In France, she met her future husband who, coincidentally, had also recently travelled from South Africa.